Posted in History, Schools, Then and Now

 Oakland Tribune Dec 09, 1943

-Wind and Fires Wreck Havoc
+Wind and Fires Wreak Havoc

 • Fire destroyed the garbage facility at the end of Davis Street